Syyrion/g2g/README.md

-A gcode generator for gbr files
+A gcode generator for gbr files derived from gbr2ngc.

 ## Build on Linux